Trust in a post-truth world

 A definition of truth

 Happily, the definition of truth has been a source of discussion for philosophers and theologians for centuries.
 The need to understand these arguments and to have a discerning view is all the more crucial in a “Post-Truth World”.
-I like the way that Ravi Zacharias summarises what truth is by some basic tests:

 - Logical consistency: What is the truth?
 Truth by definition is exclusive, it excludes the contrary argument.
 The contrary argument and the argument can not both be true.